Districts and Schools

 • Ongoing school-level planning, and problem-solving in collaboration with district teams, school leadership teams, grade level teams, content area teams, individual teachers, and other special projects.

-• Site-based, job-embedded professional development
+• Site-based, job-embedded professional learning

 • Classroom visits, feedback and follow-up